trumans/treehouse-rest-api-sql-course-manager/README.md

   * title, description and userId are required and not null
   * userId converts to an integer and is a key to an existing user
 * When request body validation **passes**:
-  * A user record is created
+  * A course record is created
   * Status 201 is returned
   * Response header Location is set to "/" + the id of the new course record
   * Response body returns no content